rasyid7/web-api-test/README.md

 Make sure the chromedriver is in path <br>
 on the folder, run `robot Web/Tests/SearchWeb.robot`

+#### Note
+I want to add other test cases such as:
+1. One char search test e.g "a"
+2. Wrong Char e.g "*" test
+3. Max char test
+4. Empty char test
+But no corresponding results expected

 ## Run API Test
 on the folder, run `robot API/Tests/SearchAPI.robot`